IrisLiu-00/dndnotes/_notes/Campaign/Session Notes/A Murder in Avizallo - Appendix.md

 - Appearance: Teeny little goblin in pauldrons, breastplate, glasses.
 Wide sash filled with embroidered badges
 - Leads the Feather Scouts - sell cookies, annual boating trip, charity for schools/temples/less fortunate
 - Uses fighter kites to disperse religious fliers - was talking to Owl about a way to promote the temple services more, Owl suggested using the kites
+	- thinks the Valespinner is secretly a surveillance device??
-- how did she win Valespinner? idt by flying talent
+- how did she win Valespinner? idt by flying talent. how did she reveal gyrfalcon to owl
 - Angling to become the next Councillor - there's no age requirement.
 Owl wouldn't' mind having a pawn
 - Trying to requisition Kareem's shop to build a new seminary.
 Owl suggested bc the inn is over a major reservoir entrance.
 - May come after players for petty crimes
-- relation with Myla?
 **Lieutenant Corinsson**: undead elven air genasi ranger bound into Morgana's service. assassin
 - stats: gloomstalker assassin, [sharpshooter ranger](https://www.reddit.com/r/DMAcademy/comments/1bm3srp/comment/kw9p4mr/?utm_source=share&utm_medium=web3x&utm_name=web3xcss&utm_term=1&utm_content=share_button)? magic missile crossbow (missilebolt crossbow)?
 	- Attack from hiding, surprise round, +6 init.
 	- Levitate to pin down a creature so they can't run
 - Appearance: pale, wispy white hair. blank white eyes
+- Camped out on La Norza, near temple
 - Corin's son, air genasi, born 50 yrs ago.
 It was well known that he was related to Corin
 - Owl was sent to kill him 2 yrs ago so Indira would be the only heir, inherit the power
 	- left on a ship chartered by kingswill, never seen again.
 Was going to visit relatives on the mainland.